 If you are being sued on a debt, we recommend that you get a lawyer to help you in court.
 But if you have tried and cannot get one, these Sample Answer and Discovery pleadings may help you.
 In a case like this, the creditor is the Plaintiff, and you are the Defendant.

 Read all of the information in this guide.
 This will help you to understand what happens in a debt collection case.

 If you are being sued in District Court you must file an Answer to the Complaint within 20 days.
 (Small Claims Court does not require an Answer, but you can file one if you choose.)

-First, copy the information at the top of the page (court location, case number, Plaintiff and Defendant) from the Complaint you received.
+First, copy the information at the top of the page (court location, case number, Plaintiff and Defendant) from the Complaint you got.

 Second, answer each numbered paragraph in the complaint with one of these responses: